Alfresco/alfresco-mobile-workspace-ios/CONTRIBUTING.md

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)

-Whe use Swiftlint to reinforce some of guidelines and that may be subject to change so keep [an eye on it](https://github.com/Alfresco/content-app-ios/blob/master/.swiftlint.yml).
+We use Swiftlint to reinforce some of guidelines and that may be subject to change so keep [an eye on it](https://github.com/Alfresco/content-app-ios/blob/master/.swiftlint.yml).
 For convenience it's already integrated in the project so make sure you're on the latest version before making your PR.

 ## Code reviews